winesapOS/winesapOS/UPGRADES.md

 - Change hostname to be unique.
 - Change display manager from Simple Desktop Display Manager (SDDM) to Plasma Login Manager (PLM).
 - Change upgrade to run in 'tmux' session.
+- Add 'dmemcg-booster' to improve VRAM usage for games in Gamescope and Plasma sessions.

 ## 4.4.0 to 4.5.0